roholazandie/gaussian_process_tutorial/README.md

 - a lot of codes are borrowed from Neil Lawrence works and codes

+## GPytorch Models
+Spectral Mixture for extrapolation in future

 ## Readings
 The curated list of best reading on gp on the web:
 - https://distill.pub/2019/visual-exploration-gaussian-processes/